joshuachuaaa/Demeter/readme.md

   - Alpaca Markets WebSocket for real-time price streaming.
   - REST APIs to fetch and track stock market data.
   - Yahoo Finance API for news retrieval.
+- **Multi-Agent System**:
-- **Multi-Agent System**: Implemented custom logic using DeepSeek R1 and V3 to manage financial insights and advisory systems.
+  - DeepSeek V3 for fetching financial data.
+  - DeepSeek R1 for consolidating the data and coming up with a comprehensive analysis.

 ---